 Each player starts the game with 500 gold and one ability point.
 The first thing you’ll want to do is spend the gold at the shop and level up a skill before you leave base.
 Players should also avoid accruing large gold balances before recalling and buying items.
 Gold doesn’t do you any good in your pocket!

 In addition to abilities and items, summoners have a few other tools to develop their champions.

-Just as champions increase in level throughout the game, player accounts gain levels as more games are played, up to a maximum level of 30.
-Along the way, players gain access to other options that enhance the experience, including Masteries, Runes, and Summoner Spells.
+Just as champions increase in level throughout the game, player accounts gain levels as more games are played.
+Along the way, players gain access to other options that enhance the experience, including runes and summoner spells.

 It sounds pretty complicated.
 But our best advice for beginning players is to just play and explore and worry about these things once you have a feel for the game.

 League also boasts one of the most vibrant professional scenes in esports.
 The most recent World Championship, which took place last October, drew sellout crowds at historic venues like Madison Square Garden and Staples Center.

 Fans interested in seeing League played at its highest level have many ways to watch.
 There is a professional circuit in almost every region.
 In North America and Europe, Riot runs the League Championship Series.
 There are also leagues running in South Korea, China, Taiwan, and even among Oceanic countries.

 This is a lot of information for new players.
 After reading this, we feel like the best way to get into League is to play some games and watch some professional broadcasts.
 To that end, we’ve included some helpful links below for you to navigate at your leisure as you begin to explore the world of League of Legends.

 - Mobafire and Lolking – Sites with player champion guides and other helpful info

 - Champion.gg – Gives stats on all League champions played in ranked games; which champions are doing well and what item builds are most popular